Sagar-Satra/Cloud-Native-Webapp/README.md

-7. Run below command to implement API testing npm test
+7. Run command below to implement API testing npm test

 8. Setup for running the script
-   - Download the zip from canvas and place it into a folder and open the cmd and navigate into that directory
+   - Download the zip from Canvas and place it into a folder and open the cmd and navigate into that directory
    - Deploy the droplet and copy the IP address
    - Establish the connection using SSH command: ssh -i C:\Users\{name}\.ssh\do root@IPADDRESS
-   - scp the zip file into the  "/tmp/ directory" using command : scp -i C:\Users\{name}\.ssh\do webapp.zip root@IP:/tmp/
+   - scp the zip file into the  "/tmp/ directory" using the command: scp -i C:\Users\{name}\.ssh\do webapp.zip root@IP:/tmp/
-   - copy the .env and shellscript file into the same folder
+   - Copy the .env and shellscript file into the same folder
    - scp -i C:\Users\{name}\.ssh\do setupapp.sh root@IP:/tmp/
    - scp -i C:\Users\{name}\.ssh\do .env root@IP:/tmp/
-   - Unzip the application file into the /tmp/ directory using command: sudo unzip -o /tmp/webapp.zip -d /tmp/
+   - Unzip the application file into the /tmp/ directory using cthe ommand: sudo unzip -o /tmp/webapp.zip -d /tmp/
    - chmod +x setupapp.sh
    - ./setupapp.sh
    - Move the .env into the web app - sudo mv /tmp/.env /opt/csye6225/webapp/